 Athens is served by the modern Eleftherios Venizelos International Airport located 35km east of Athens.
 The airport has numerous flights to domestic and international destinations.
-The Athens Mass Transit System consists of a large bus fleet, including a trolleybus fleet that mainly serves the downtown area.
-The Athens Suburban Railway services and Athens Metro, connects the southern suburbs to the city center.
+In addition to the metro, the Athens Mass Transit System consists of a large bus fleet, a trolleybus fleet that mainly serves the downtown area, a tram line connecting the southern suburbs to the city center and the Athens Suburban Railway services.
 The Athens subway also houses artifacts found during construction of the subway.